Bodie Broadus: Season one

 Bodie, aged 16, worked under D'Angelo Barksdale in the low-rise projects known as "The Pit", with his friends Poot and Wallace.
 He was a more prominent member of the area, and was also more openly violent and hostile than his peers.
-This caused Bodie to chafe under D'Angelo's soft style of leadership and lead him to sometimes challenge his authority.
+This caused Bodie to chafe under D'Angelo's soft style of leadership and led him to sometimes challenge his authority.
 When The Pit's stash was robbed, he made a positive impression on Stringer Bell by noticing the name of the stick-up artist, Omar Little, and describing the van.

 Bodie often displayed a quick, violent temper; he instigated the severe beating of drug addict Johnny Weeks after he buys heroin from them with fake money.
 In a later conversation in which D'Angelo tries to emphasize decent treatment of the customers, Bodie is unsympathetic; this is perhaps because of his mother's addiction-fueled negligence while she was still alive.
 Later, Bodie punched Detective Mahon while being searched.
 Bodie received a beating for this, from Detectives Hauk, Greggs and Carver.

 He was arrested, but almost immediately after arriving at a juvenile detention facility, he walked out, stole a car, and was soon back in Baltimore dealing again.
 He became a personal target of Herc and Carver, who picked him up in the pit and gave him a second beating.
 However, while waiting for prisoner transfer, they softened towards him over a game of pool.
 The Barksdale Organization's lawyer, Maurice Levy, soon convinced a judge to release Bodie.
 Herc and Carver were incredulous at this, but when they realized he had legitimately beaten the charges against him (thanks to Levy), they relented.

-Later, Bodie was tasked by Stringer Bell to murder his erstwhile friend Wallace after Avon Barksdale decided to eliminate anyone who might talk to the police.
+Later, Bodie was tasked by Stringer Bell to murder his friend Wallace after Avon Barksdale decided to eliminate anyone who might talk to the police.
 Bodie's willingness to carry out the hit further impressed Stringer.
 He gathered Poot with little hesitation to aid him in his job.
 During the lead up to the hit, Bodie was the more confident of the two; however, when they cornered a fearful Wallace, who pleaded with his friends, Bodie showed much hesitation.
 Only after Poot told him to finish it did he pull the trigger.
 Poot then took the gun and finished Wallace off.
 After the arrest of his one-time mentor and crew chief D'Angelo, Bodie's leadership skills shone and he stepped into the position by gathering The Pit's members to physically force away a rival drug gang.